kayleschmoyer/APIBuilder/README.md

    npm start
    ```

-   Then open `http://localhost:3000/admin` in your browser.
-Select the tables and
+   On startup the server exposes all tables that have primary keys.
+You can open
-   columns you want and click **Generate API**.
-Endpoints will be created on the
+   `http://localhost:3000/admin` to selectively regenerate endpoints if you want
-   fly for your selections.
+   finer control.

 ## Example